PopovEvgeniy/unrarwizard/readme.txt

 This program is distributed under GNU GENERAL PUBLIC LICENSE.

-Prepare for work
+Prepare

 You can download Unrar here: http://www.rarlab.com/rar_add.htm Put the executable file of Unrar in the Unrar wizard directory before the first start.

 Contact

-You can send me a letter to tuzik87@inbox.ru.
+You can send me a letter at tuzik87@inbox.ru.

 About program modification

 The code is included in the source.zip archive.
-It can be compiled under Lazarus 2.2.6 or higher.
+It can be compiled under Lazarus 3.6 or higher.

 Change log